thereseohanlon/java-training-revenue/README.md

 ## Day 3

 ### Overview
-For the final day of Java training, well be exploring Spring a bit more and finalising our project.
-What we want is a system that can take
+For the final day of Java training, well be fleshing out our API to retrieve and create screenings.
+To do this, we'll be leveraging the power of Spring.
+Spring has many powerful tools for manipulating data, particularly for creating APIs.
+The annotations it provides will allows us to easily read and insert data.
+We'll also be implementing a simple Design Pattern to access our data, as well as implementing an interface and doing some basic interactions with a database.

+In the background of our Spring app is a prepopulated, in-memory database of screenings.
+This is what we're going to be interacting with today to get and store data through our API.
+The database contains about 500 screenings with each one being uniquely identified by an *id*.
+This id belongs to a single patient.
+Our Spring app interacts with the database using the power of SQL.
+We'll only have to write a few lines to get things up and running.

 ### Pluralsight

-Below are a number of videos to watch.  related to Spring, Maven, HTTP, API's and databases:
+Below are several videos to watch related to Spring, Maven, HTTP, API's and databases, all of which we're going to cover in the tasks for today:

-* [Maven][what_is_maven] - Maven is what we use to manage dependecies in our project.
+* [Maven][what_is_maven] - Maven is what we use to manage dependencies in our project.
 Lombok is one of these.
-* [Lombok][what_is_lombok] - Lombok reduces the amount of repetivive code we need to write.
+* [Lombok][what_is_lombok] - Lombok reduces the amount of repetitive code we need to write.
 Such as getters/setters and even constructors.
 * [JSON][what_is_json] - JSON is a way of formatting our objects in a standard format so they can be used by other programs.
 This is useful in our case when we want to send a screening to our frontend!
 * [Design Patterns][design_patterns_intro] - Design patterns are proven coding solutions to common occuring problems in software design.
 We'll be using the DAO (Data Access Object) pattern to get our Screenings from a database!
 * [Interfaces][interfaces] - Part of implementing our DAO requires creating an interface.
 This is like a Java contract which is implemented by our classes.